2007 Georgia Tech Yellow Jackets football team

 The 2007 Georgia Tech Yellow Jackets football team represented the Georgia Institute of Technology in the 2007 NCAA Division I FBS football season.
 The team's coach was former Dallas Cowboys, Samford Bulldogs, and Troy Trojans coach Chan Gailey.
 It played its home games at Bobby Dodd Stadium in Atlanta.

-Previous seasons

-Georgia Tech had posted five consecutive seasons with 7 or more wins under Coach Gailey.
-The team had been to five bowl games under Chan Gailey and has a 2–3 record in post season play.
-Under Chan Gailey, Georgia Tech had become notorious for having a blitzing defense and a ball control offense.
-In 2006 Georgia Tech proved to be slightly inconsistent holding #2 Notre Dame to 14 points (L 10-14) and upsetting #10 Virginia Tech (W 38–27), while losing to unranked archrival University of Georgia (L 12-15).

-Pre-season
+Preseason

-Head Coach Chan Gailey returned for his sixth year at the helm of the program.
+Head coach Chan Gailey returned for his sixth year at the helm of the program.
 Reggie Ball, after four years starting for Tech, was replaced by Taylor Bennett.
 Taylor Bennett started his first game against UConn in 2005 after Reggie came down with viral meningitis and had his break out game against West Virginia in the 2007 Gator Bowl.
 Tashard Choice was the 2006 ACC rushing champion and returned behind a veteran offensive line led by tackle Andrew Gardner and center Kevin Tuminello.
 Georgia Tech was ranked as high as #14 in the preseason.